What Exactly Is Happening To Christians In Mali?

-However, Islamist armed groups like Ansar Dine, Movement for Unity and Jihad in West Africa (MUJAO) and al-Qaeda in the Islamic Maghreb (AQIM) fought the MNLA.
+However, Islamist armed groups like Ansar Dine, Movement for Unity and a struggle or fight against the enemies of Islam. in West Africa (MUJAO) and al-Qaeda in the Islamic Maghreb (AQIM) fought the MNLA.
 By June 2012, the Tuareg’s troops were driven out from the main cities in North Mali.
 Since then Islamist groups proclaimed Sharia (the Islamic Law) and imposed strict rules in the regions under their control.
 Alcohol, cigarettes and western music were banned.
 Women were forced to wear veil.
 Several young men accused of stealing goods were amputated.
 The practice of other religions was banned.

 Hundreds of thousands of Malians have been forced to flee from their homes and communities due to the violence.
 Since January of 2013, French troops, along with troops from African countries entered Northern Mali and liberated all the main cities in the North.
 However, the situation is still fragile and there is much that has yet to be done.

 Secondly, it is important to know that this crisis has created a general culture of mistrust and violence in many parts of Mali.
 Human-rights groups have accused the Malian army of attacking civilians, particularly light-skinned Arab and Tuareg ethnic groups associated with the rebels.